pratikmistry96/Photometry-Pipeline/README.md

       >> edit processParams

-Save the file with a new filename
+Save the file with a new name

 **Step 3:** Run the processData function